wiseman-timelord/Rpg-Gradio-Gguf/README.md

 The, conversion and re-engineer, of my WSL based ChatBot, to being Ubuntu 24 native....
 - Gradio Interface is in runspace in , and main scripts return to bash upon exit, and exiting the menu on the bash will shutdown all required things. the bash identifies the process upon launching the gradio interface; so long as people follow logical exit, then it will correctly close the gradio process in runspace).
 - additional scripts are generated as required, and placed in data folder, such as the yaml for persistent settings.
-- we have 4 python scripts in total between "./" and "./scripts", plus the 1 bash installer-launcher script, while the rest self generate in `./data`; enabling editing by anyone with max 5 files for free in claude_sonnet.
+- we have 4 python scripts in total between "./" and "./scripts", plus the 1 bash installer-launcher script in `./`, while the rest self generate in `./data`; enabling editing by anyone with max 5 files for free in claude_sonnet.
 - the main_script checking relevant folders for required files and performing any required basic maintenance, all before popping up the gradio interface in browser.

 ### Project Plans